jtonglet/jtonglet/README.md

 - 🍕  I went on Erasmus exchange to Politecnico di Milano, where I took courses on Deep Learning, [Multiagent Systems](https://github.com/jtonglet/Nash_Q_Learning), Data and Information Quality, and Recommender Systems
 - 📺  I participated in the Polimi RecSys challenge and built a [TV show recommender system](https://github.com/jtonglet/Recommender-Systems-Polimi)
 - 🚀 I learned how to use TensorFlow for [Image Classification](https://github.com/jtonglet/Deep-Learning-Homework) and Time Series Forecasting
-- 🐤 For my thesis, I am [predicting demographic attributes and correcting biases](https://github.com/jtonglet/Twitter-Selection-Bias) in Twitter user samples, in partnership with Statistics Flanders
+- 🐤 For my thesis, I  [predicted demographic attributes and corrected biases](https://github.com/jtonglet/Twitter-Selection-Bias) in Twitter user samples, in partnership with Statistics Flanders
 - 🤖 In 2022-2023, I will pursue an advanced Master's degree in Artificial Intelligence at KULeuven

 # 📫 How to reach me?
 - [LinkedIn](https://www.linkedin.com/in/jonathan-tonglet/)
 - [Twitter](https://twitter.com/TongletJ)
+- <a href="mailto:jonathan.tonglet@gmail.com">Mail</href>

 <!---
 jtonglet/jtonglet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.